-At 7:52 a.m., the last chopper lifted off the roof of the U.S. Embassy, carrying out the small detachment of Marines who had guarded the embassy compound and engaged terrified Vietnamese in a running floor-by-floor holding action throughout April 29 and early April 30.
+At 7:52 a.m., the last chopper lifted off from the U.S. Embassy roof, carrying out the small detachment of Marines who had guarded the embassy compound and engaged terrified Vietnamese in a running floor-by-floor holding action throughout April 29 and early April 30.

 As the last Huey lifted off, the pilot radioed the final official U.S. message from Saigon: “Swift-Two-Two is airborne with 11 passengers.
 Ground security force is aboard.”

 Then, the radio crackled again: “Bye, bye, Vietnam,” a voice said.
 “Bye, bye for now.”

 Aboard the USS Denver, several of us looked at one another in stunned silence.
 The longest war of the 20th Century was finally over.
 Our emotions ran the gamut: relief, guilt, anger, disgust, joy, sadness—depending on who you were, what your politics were, and from what country you were.

 “So this is what the light at the end of the tunnel looks like,” I said to no one.

 I then went below deck to write my final story of America’s war in Vietnam.
 Only it wasn’t.